sapcc/arc/website/source/docs/api/api.html.markdown

 layout: "docs"
 page_title: "Arc: Api"
 sidebar_current: "docs-api-api"
-description: The main interface to ARC is a RESTful HTTP API.
+description: The main interface to Arc is a RESTful HTTP API.
 The API can be used to perform operations or collect information from one or different Arc servers.
 ---

 # HTTP API

-The main interface to ARC is a RESTful HTTP API.
+The main interface to Arc is a RESTful HTTP API.
 The API can be used to perform operations or collect information from one or different Arc servers.

 ## Definition